Main Article Content

 Abstract

-Despite this growing awareness of the importance of spatial reasoning in schooling years, there is a notable gap in research literature to promote spatial reasoning in early childhood education in Indonesia.
-This research aims to address this gap by building the capacity of Indonesian early childhood teachers in designing play-based activities to support children’s spatial thinking and reasoning.
-Twenty-one early childhood education (ECE) teachers coming from different area in Java, Indonesia participated in the study.
-The study employed design-based research methodology to examine the way in which authors and ECE teachers work collaboratively to bring about innovative learning processes and changes in ECE’s practices.
+Despite the growing awareness of the importance of spatial reasoning in schooling years, there is a notable gap in research literature to promote spatial reasoning in early childhood education in Indonesia.
+This research aims to address this gap by building the capacity of Indonesian early childhood educators in designing play-based activities to support children’s spatial thinking and reasoning.
+Twenty early childhood education (ECE) educators coming from different area in Java, Indonesia participated in the study.
+The study employed design-based research methodology to examine the way in which research team and ECE educators work collaboratively to bring about innovative learning processes and changes in ECE’s practices.
 A key design principle of the study features play-based activities to promote children’s spatial reasoning skills in the early years were analyzed.
-This study finds that the professional learning program provides support for ECE teachers in three areas: 1) foster an understanding of key numeracy concept including one-to one correspondence and cardinality and how it is being implemented; 2) offer insights about spatial ability and its constructs; and 3) exposure to spatially rich play-based activities that could be adopted for ECE centers.
+This study finds that the professional learning program provides support for ECE educators in three areas, such as foster an understanding of key numeracy concept including one-to one correspondence and cardinality and how it is being implemented, offer insights about spatial ability and its constructs, and exposure to spatially rich play-based activities that could be adopted for ECE centers.

 Keywords